Jermolene/TiddlyWiki5DecryptDemo/readme.md

 A sample Node.js app that demonstrates how to decrypt an encrypted TiddlyWiki file.

+## Library API

+The API is implemented in the file `tw5decrypt.js`.
+It exports the following methods:

+### `extractUnencryptedTiddlers(text)`

+Attempts to locate a TiddlyWiki5 unencrypted store area within the provided text.
+Returns `null` if no tiddlers found, or a hashmap by title of the tiddlers.

+### `extractEncryptedTiddlers(text,password)`

+Attempts to locate a TiddlyWiki5 encrypted store area within the provided text and tries to decrypt it with the specified password.
+Returns `null` if no tiddlers found, or a hashmap by title of the tiddlers.

 ## Running the app

+Two sample files are provided in the `samplefiles` directory to aid testing:

-An example encrypted TiddlyWiki file is provided in the `samplefiles` directory.
-It is encrypted with the password "password".
+* `encrypted.html`: An encrypted TiddlyWiki file.
+It is encrypted with the password "password"
+* `index.html`: An unencrypted TiddlyWiki file

-Execute the following command to run the app:
+Execute the following commands to run the app:

-	node tw5decryptdemo.js samplefiles/encrypted.html password
+	node demo.js samplefiles/encrypted.html password
+	node demo.js samplefiles/index.html password

 The application should display the titles of the tiddlers extracted from the file.